CJP Goes To Italy!! Read all about it

+Our curriculum is grounded in our mission to reflect developmentally appropriate learning based on Judaic values.
 Our approach to learning and early childhood development is multidisciplinary, holistic, student-centered, and delivered through a Judaic lens.
-At CJP, we know that children begin to learn and understand the world around them best through play and experiential learning.
-Preschool children learn by doing, touching, tasting, hearing, smelling, experimenting, and wondering.
-Our emergent curriculum is designed to respect each child as a unique individual, to foster the diverse ways in which they develop and learn, and to create a nurturing environment.
+At the CJP, we know that children begin to learn and understand the world around them best through play and experimental learning.
+Our emergent curriculum is designed to respect each child as a capable and unique individual, to foster the diverse ways in which they develop and learn, and to create a nurturing environment.
+We are inspired by various educational approaches including, but not limited to, the Reggio-Emilia approach.
+Our classroom environments and materials are of the upmost importance.
+Students are often given "provocations" or invitations to learn that are based on themes with an emphasis on the process rather than the "product" of the activity.

 Our developmentally-appropriate goals are based on the North Carolina Foundations for Early Learning and Development.
-These goals serve as tools within our curricular framework to support our teachers in facilitating a student-centered, inquiry-based learning environment that is focused on providing appropriate learning goals and opportunities within specific stages of development.
+These goals serve as tools within our curricular framework to support our teachers in facilitating a student-centered, inquiry-based learning environment that is focused on providing appropriate learning goals, and opportunities within specific stages of development.
+Additionally, we use supplementary curriculum such as "Handwriting Without Tears," "PJ Goes to School," (a PJ Library partnership), and DISC (Discovering Israel Through Stem Careers).

 Foundations is broken up into 5 different learning domains, followed by subdomains, and finally organized into specific learning goals.